 Executing this form is also a way of protecting the parties involved.
 This can even serve as a deciding factor for the buyer whether to push through with the purchase or not after learning of the property’s condition.

 Also known as a purchase agreement or sales agreement/contract, this document states the intention of the buyer.
-It specifies the proposed purchase price and details of the person buying the property as well as suggestions for an appraisal and home inspection if necessary.
+Here is an article source that you can look up to find the legalities associated to such contracts.
+It specifies the proposed purchase price and details of the person buying the property as well as suggestions for an appraisal and home inspection if necessary, you can learn more at Bengal Law’s website.
 It should also state the payment terms such as if a deposit is required, how much and who should handle the amount.